 J.K.
 Rowling made changes to the Harry Potter brand image over time.
 Even so, she wanted to maintain the brand promise, loyalty, and advocacy that she had already established.
 Consumers play a big part in building brands.
 While marketers might have their own vision for the brand, consumers are the ones who experience a brand, make it their own, develop emotional connections to it, and advocate for it.
 Harry Potter did not start as a brand.
 Rather, it became one only after consumers had experienced it, related to it, and talked about it.
 Additionally, throughout its lifecycle, Rowling was utterly part of the brand, ensuring that marketing and public relations efforts behind Harry Potter were loyal to the vision of what she wanted.

 With Harry Potter, Rowling created a series of books, and she built a powerful brand.
 After the success of the series, she decided to explore new aspects of branding including movies, merchandise, and even worldwide theme parks.
-In order for a company to successfully expand, they need to let their business evolve naturally instead of over-commercializing their ideas before they are truly successful.
+In order for a company to successfully expand, they need to let the business evolve naturally instead of over-commercializing their ideas before they are truly successful.

 7) Respond well to failure

 As mentioned previously, Rowling was not initially successful when trying to publish her manuscript.
 She dealt with multiple rejections before the book was finally published.
-People who know her history are aware that she had to deal with her mother’s death, divorce, and relative poverty before she became who she is today.
+People who know her history are aware that she had to deal with her mother’s death, divorce, and poverty before she became who she is today.
 The way she managed these challenging times is proof of her resilience through hardship.

 “She has created an icon out of herself,” he says.
 “From a PR point of view, she has handled herself brilliantly because if you are seen to be self-promoting too much, the press will turn on you.
 But she hasn’t done that.
 She has been elusive and slightly mysterious enough in her behavior for the media to remain intrigued by her.” – Eugene Secunda, New York University communications professor.